dmilos/cpp_proposal/lex.md

     `size_type size()const`
        - description: return number of pushed regular expression
        - complexity: same as vector<regex_type>::size
        - pre-con: Does not matter.
-       - post-con: No change
+       - effect: No change

     `void clear();`
        - description: remove all regex from internal lists
        - complexity: implementation defined
        - pre-con: Does not matter.
          - effect: consumed() will return -1
          - effect: size() will return 0
          - effect: token() will return 0
          - effect: eat() will return `false`
          - effect: compile() will return `false`

     `bool compile();`
       - Description: prepare internal data so the parsing can begin
        - complexity: implementation defined
       - pre-con:
-        -- effect:
+        -- effect: TODO
-      - post-con:
+      - pre-con: TODO
         - effect: `consumed()` will return 0.

     `int consumed()const;`
      - Description: return number of successfully processed characters.
       - complexity: constant
      - pre-con: nothing
-     - post-con: no effect
-     - negative  - can not parse,
+       - effect: return negative  - can not parse,
-     -  zero     - ready to parse
+       - effect: return  zero     - ready to parse
-     -  positive - number of parsed characters.
+       - effect: return  positive - number of parsed characters.

     `bool restart();`
      - Description: Clear internal state and prepare for new parsing.